Netrunner-HomeLab/.github/profile/README.md

 - Data Fortress: Network storage that feels like raiding Arasaka vaults
 - Neural Dashboard: System monitoring with that authentic braindance UI glow
-- Netrunner Terminal: Command interfaces that would make Alt Cunningham proud -Corporate Database: Mock data streams flowing like liquid information through fiber optic veins
+- Netrunner Terminal: Command interfaces that would make Alt Cunningham proud
+- Corporate Database: Mock data streams flowing like liquid information through fiber optic veins

 🌃🔮 Built for sysadmins who want their infrastructure to feel less like Excel spreadsheets and more like shadowrunning through Night City's corporate networks.
 Every service, every dashboard, every alert notification drips with that chrome-and-neon aesthetic that makes routine maintenance feel like high-stakes digital heists.